Developing CAR T-cell therapy, out-patient educational materials for Northwestern Memorial Hospital.

 My team developed three new educational materials for caregivers as well as an updated workflow for the out-patient therapy for use by the CAR T program's team.

-By talking with 2 caretakers as well as the current Northwestern hospital staff responsible for educating the caregivers, we found that the majority of caregivers are older adults who are close family members of the patient.
-In most cases, this is their spouse or an adult child.
-While this individual has usually been exposed to a caregiver role in cancer treatment before, they normally have limited experience with actually providing medical care, a skill that has great emphasis in the outpatient setting.
-If treatment is given in an outpatient setting, these caregivers have to be with the patient for 24 hours a day for a minimum of 2 weeks post-infusion and continuously be monitoring for any adverse experiences.
-After our interviews, we gained some really valuable insights into the responsibilities they had, the process of preparing for treatment, and the emotional toll these situations can take on the patients and their family members.
+Through conversations with caregivers, we learned that caregivers normally have limited experience with actually providing medical care, a skill that has great emphasis in the outpatient setting.
+If treatment is given in an outpatient setting, these caregivers have to be with the patient for 24 hours a day for a minimum of 2 weeks post-infusion and continuously be monitoring their patient for any adverse experiences.

 Final Deliverables and Presentation